 the Artist & the Art

-The subject matter and style of artist Mark Nadjiwan is predominantly inspired by his First Nation heritage.
-He is a self-taught artist whose chosen medium is pen and ink and his unique style is primarily a “fusion” of the Woodland and Northwest Coast Native art traditions.
-In his work, one can often see the Woodland’s characteristic x-ray and wavy line motifs interwoven with the clean formlines and geometry that often typify Northwest Coast art.
-Mark’s work can be found in galleries and venues across Canada as well as private collections in both Canada and the United States.
-His First Nation roots are grounded in the Georgian Bay and Lake Superior Treaty regions, and he is a member of Neyaashiinigmiing Unceded First Nation.
+The subject matter and style of Anishinaabek artist Mark Nadjiwan is predominantly inspired by his First Nation heritage.
+He is a self-taught artist whose chosen medium is pen and ink, working as he does with archival acrylic inks on acid and lignen-free illustration boards.
+Mark’s work can be found in numerous venues across Canada as well as private collections in Canada, the United States and Europe.
+His First Nation roots are grounded in the Georgian Bay and Lake Superior Treaty regions, and he is a citizen/member of Neyaashiinigmiing Unceded First Nation.
 In November of 2022, he was inducted as a Fellow of the Royal Canadian Geographical Society.
-Mark lives in the traditional territory of the Saugeen Ojibway Nation (SON), in Treaty 72, along with his artist wife, Patricia Gray, who works in various acrylic mediums.
+Mark lives on his traditional and current territory of the Saugeen Ojibway Nation (SON), in Treaty 72, along with his artist wife, Patricia Gray, who works in acrylic mediums.

 Note: The bio and statement above appear on the backs of all image products offered in the "SHOP."